 Port P2 is a 3-bit input/output port.
-It is also used as an external interrupt input, a STOP mode release signal input, and as low-frequency crystal connection pins.
+It is also used as an external interrupt input, and low-frequency crystal connection pins.
 When used as an input port, or a secondary function pin, the output latch should be set to "1".
 During reset, the output latches are initialized to "1".

-A low-frequency crystal (32.768kHz) is connected to pins P21 (XTIN) and P22 (XTOUT) in the dual-clock mode.
+A low-frequency crystal (32.768 kHz) is connected to pins P21 (XTIN) and P22 (XTOUT) in the dual-clock mode.
 In the single-clock mode, pins P21 and P22 can be used as normal input/output ports.

 It is recommended that pin P20 should be used as an external interrupt input, a STOP mode release signal input, or an input port.
-If used as an output port, the interrupt latch is set on the falling edge of the P20 output pulse.
-When a read instruction for port P2 is executed, bits 7 to 3 in P2 are read in as undefined data.
+If used as an output port, the interrupt latch is set on the falling edge of the output pulse.

+When a read instruction is executed for port P2, bits 7 to 3 read in as "1".